 2. Choosing a Name for Your Art Business

 Your art business needs a name to help separate it from your personal life.
-Many artists simply choose to use their real name combined with “art”, such as “Jane Smith Art.”
+Many artists use their real name combined with “art”, such as “Jane Smith Art.”

-You could also try to incorporate your niche market, such as “Jane Smith Painting.”
+You could also try incorporating your niche market, such as “Jane Smith Painting.”
 However, avoid getting too specific with your name.
 If you include “landscape painting,” you limit the ability of your art business to grow and cover different niche markets.

 Perform a Google search for the name to see if it is already taken.
-Keep in mind that you can still use your real name if you find another entrepreneur with the same name in a different market.
+Remember that you can still use your real name if you find another entrepreneur with the same name in a different market.
 For example, “Jane Doe Realty” is not a direct competitor to “Jane Doe Painting.”

 After settling on a name, make it legal.
 Some states require you to obtain a business license even when conducting business under your legal name.

 Even if a business license is not required, you will likely need to submit doing business as (DBA) forms at your local city clerk’s office.
 A DBA form allows you to accept payments and establish bank accounts using your chosen art business name.